 - An incision in the vagina (vaginal hysterectomy).

 - An incision or several small incisions in the lower abdomen (abdominal hysterectomy).

 - Laparoscopy, which is less invasive than other methods.
-In this procedure, a special viewing instrument (laparoscope) is inserted through a small incision.
+In this procedure, a lighted tube and scope (laparoscope) is inserted through a small incision.
 The uterus can then be removed through a small abdominal incision or a vaginal incision (laparoscopic assisted vaginal hysterectomy).

 The ovaries may be removed along with the uterus.
 The decision about whether to remove or leave the ovaries is based on a woman's wishes and health issues.

 Author: Healthwise Staff

-Medical Review: Sarah Marshall, MD - Family Medicine & Donald Sproule, MDCM, CCFP - Family Medicine & Kirtly Jones, MD - Obstetrics and Gynecology
+Medical Review: Sarah Marshall, MD - Family Medicine & Donald Sproule, MDCM, CCFP - Family Medicine & Kathleen Romito, MD - Family Medicine & Adam Husney, MD - Family Medicine & Kirtly Jones, MD - Obstetrics and Gynecology

 Public Health Alerts